NCAR/esds/faq.md

       npl-2207                 /glade/u/apps/opt/conda/envs/npl-2207
       pygpu-dask               /glade/u/apps/opt/conda/envs/pygpu-dask
    ```
 4. Activate the environment you want to use.
-Here we are using the NPL environment as an example.
-NPL can be replaced
+Here we are using the `npl` environment as an example. `npl` can be replaced
-   with any environment name:
+   with any available environment name:

    ```bash
    $ conda activate npl
    ```
-5. Now when you run a script, the modules within the npl environment will be available to your program.
+5. Now when you run a script, the modules within the `npl` environment will be available to your program.

-##### Conda in the NCAR JupyterHub
+##### NPL on the NCAR JupyterHub
 1. Log in to the Production [NCAR JupyterHub](https://jupyterhub.hpc.ucar.edu/)
 2. Start a [server](https://arc.ucar.edu/knowledge_base/70549913)
 3. With your Jupyter Notebook open, click on the kernel name in the upper right.